-About Londoner Golf Club
+About the Londoner Golf Club

 Our generous sponsors provide prizes for each competition and we encourage you to support them.
 Our customisable club shirts are very popular and help to create a sense of community.

 Membership provides organised Saturday golf competitions at popular Bangkok courses, managed handicaps, annual competitions and our Londoner Christmas Dinner and Awards, a favourite within the society.
+Our members cite cameraderie and playing with friends as their key reasons for enjoying playing Londoner golf.

 THE LONDONER WAY